mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/index.md

 When a Project is created, Kommander creates a federated namespace that is propagated to the Kubernetes clusters associated with this Project.
 Kommander allows a user to manually or dynamically (using labels) select the Kubernetes clusters associated with a Project.
-Projects support the management of configmaps, secrets, services, quotas, and role-based access control by leveraging federated resources.
+Projects support the management of configmaps, continuous deployments, secrets, services, quotas, and role-based access control by leveraging federated resources.

 ## Project Namespace